 Checkout these easy and delicious Indian-inspired Super Bowl Party recipes to feed a crowd.

 I have a confession to make.
 I'm not a football fan.
 Shocker, right?
 I definitely fall into the camp that attends Super Bowl parties for the halftime show and the food!
-My ideal Super Bowl party in 2023 would be debating whether Rihanna's name is pronounced ree-anna vs. re-ah-na as I watch her halftime show in awe while noshing on loads of appetizers.
+For 2024, I am hoping I get to see a few glimpses of Taylor Swift while devouring ALL OF THE SNACKS .

 With my lack of excitement around the sport itself explained, let's get into my ideal Super Bowl menu for the big game.
 Here's a guide book and inspiration on how to build your party for the big day: